apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 ## SkyWalking OAP metrics processing analysis
 SkyWalking uses aws-firehose-receiver to receive and decode AWS metrics streams forwarded by Gateway, and send it to [Opentelemetry-receiver](https://github.com/apache/skywalking/tree/master/oap-server/server-receiver-plugin/otel-receiver-plugin) for processing and transforming into SkyWalking metrics.
 Then, the metrics are analyzed and aggregated by [Meter Analysis Language (MAL)](https://skywalking.apache.org/docs/main/next/en/concepts-and-designs/mal/) and finally presented on the UI.

-The MAL part and the UI part of SkyWalking support users' customization, so as to display the metrics data in a more diversified way.
+The MAL part and the UI part of SkyWalking support users' customization, to display the metrics data in a more diversified way.
 For details, please refer to [MAL doc](https://skywalking.apache.org/docs/main/next/en/concepts-and-designs/mal/) and [UI doc](https://skywalking.apache.org/docs/main/next/en/ui/readme/).

 ![gateway_to_ui.png](./gateway_to_ui.png)

 ## Typical metrics analysis
 ### Scope
 In SkyWalking, there is the concept of scope.
-By using scope, we can classify and aggregate metrics in a more reasonable way.
+By using scopes, we can classify and aggregate metrics more rationally.
 In the monitoring of DynamoDB, two of these scopes are used - Service and Endpoint.

 Service represents a set of workloads that provide the same behavior for incoming requests.
 Commonly used as cluster-level scopes for services, user accounts are closer to the concept of clusters in AWS.
 So SkyWalking uses AWS account id as a key to map AWS accounts to Service types.